Sanding a Teak Deck

-If there is enough teak thickness and caulk seam depth for a successful deck sand-out, the first step is to wash the deck with Teakdecking Systems’ ECO 100 or 300 Teak Cleaners.
-Cleaning will create a dirt-free and pollution-free surface.
+If there is enough teak thickness and caulk seam depth for a successful deck sand-out, an optional first step is to wash the deck with Teakdecking Systems’ ECO 100 or 300 Teak Cleaners, to create a dirt-free and pollution-free surface.

 As the deck dries, inspect the deck for caulk seam failures.
 Wherever the edge of a plank stays wet after the surrounding deck has dried, this indicates a seam failure.
 Water has reached the side of the plank, saturating the wood more deeply.
 Another reason for lingering moisture may be that the caulking is proud on the teak.
 This creates a dam that prevents the water from running off the deck.

 If seam failures appear, mark them with tape.
 Once the deck has thoroughly dried, make any necessary caulk seam repairs before the general deck sand out.
-Doing the repairs after sanding may lead to damaging the deck.
+NOTE: Sanding removes raised caulking; so some technicians prefer to make repairs after sanding, but these repairs must be performed carefully to prevent damage to the newly sanded deck.

 Sanding carefully and slowly are the keys to beautifying rather than destroying a teak deck.

 Vacuum and Sanders